Ecommerce Development Solutions That Take Sites from Glitch to Growth

 Setting a Course for Ecommerce Conversion Optimization

-Once a site establishes Equilibrium, retailers are poised to move on to Growth (assuming they want and are positioned to grow.)
-In the Growth stage, merchants are adding new features, streamlining operations further, optimizing automation, running active advertising campaigns and potentially doing A/B, heatmap and or user testing on their site.
-When Command C works with clients ready to grow, we help by implementing tools that will increase conversions on the site, increase average order value, and help to retain repeat customers.
-We work with retailers to determine their company-specific strategy for site growth.
+When we work with clients that are ready to grow, we help by implementing tools that will increase conversions on the site, increase average order value, and help to retain repeat customers.
+We work with you to determine your company-specific strategy for site growth.
 Every merchant will take a unique approach depending on their goals and target audience.

 The Growth stage centers around implementing strategy.
 In Equilibrium, time is spent defining strategy, but in Growth, effort is put towards implementing that strategy.

-Whether retailers are at the Challenge, Equilibrium, or Growth stage, there are substantial benefits to gain from an ongoing development relationship through a monthly retainer agreement.
-Retainer agreements represent a consistent engagement level for both the development team as well as the merchant – which ultimately, when done right – leads to efficiency and high velocity.
+Whether you are at the Challenge, Equilibrium, or Growth stage, there are substantial benefits to gain from an ongoing development relationship through a longterm dev partnership.
+These partnerships represent a consistent engagement level for both our development team as well as your store – which ultimately, when done right – leads to efficiency and high velocity.

-Working with an outside agency as your development partner is often more cost effective as well.
-For a fraction of the cost of hiring an equivalent team in house, a merchant gains access to a team of various experts dedicated to their project.
-Best yet, at any stage, retainer agreements can be tailored to your site’s specific needs.
+Working with an outside agency, like Command C, as your development partner is often more cost effective.
+For a fraction of the cost of hiring an equivalent team in-house, you gain access to a team of various experts dedicated to their project.
+Best yet, at any stage, these partnerships can be tailored to your site’s specific needs.